airbrite/celery-api/README.md

 If I wanted to query for orders created at or after January 1, 2014 12:00 AM UTC, my query string would include `created[gte]=1388534400000`.

-If I wanted to query for orders from `Brian Nguyen`, my query string would include `buyer.name=Brian+Nguyen`.
+If I wanted to query for orders purchased by `Brian Nguyen`, my query string would include `buyer.name=Brian+Nguyen`.

 ##### Example Request
 ```